-The Rubric takes into consideration things like the fanciness of the cheese, the freshness of the tomatoes used in the sauce and whether the oven reaches a high enough temperature.
-We asked these questions at each place to make sure we could accurately score them.
+In this post, we cover the all-important criteria of crust, sauce, cheese, toppings, oven and overall impression, to be sure we accurately rate each pizza.
+We take into consideration things like the fanciness of the cheese, the freshness of the tomatoes used in the sauce and whether the oven reaches a high enough temperature.

-We were trying to keep an open mind about all of the restaurants we were about to rank, but for some reason Delancey kept coming up as everyone’s front runner when we told our friends what we were doing.
-Nick & I hadn’t been to Delancey before, so we weren’t sure what to expect except that it was probably going to be super delicious if we trusted our friends’ opinions at all.
+Delancey kept coming up as everyone’s front runner when we told our friends what we were doing.
+Nick & I hadn’t been to Delancey before, so we weren’t sure what to expect except that it was probably going to be super delicious.

 Ballard Pizza Company

 Unfortunately, Ballard Pizza Company doesn’t make wood-fired pizza, and they don’t offer a classic Margherita pizza.
 They do have a lot of interested specialty pizzas, though.
 The atmosphere at Ballard Pizza Company is great.

 The walls are brick and the tables are heavy wood.
 There is a row of pizzas by-the-slice just behind the counter and the crust is being tossed and twirled in the air above.

 It’s just what you want a pizza place to feel like.
 Plus it smelled amazing in there.
 If you’re looking for a good place to take the family to enjoy your time at the restaurant as much as the pizza, you can’t go wrong at Ballard Pizza Company.

 The Margherita-style pizza isn’t Ballard Pizza Company’s strong suit.
 When the pizza was set on the table and we saw how dismal it looked in comparison to the other, more-robustly topped pizzas around us, we were a bit disappointed.
 I don’t recommend ordering this style of pizza here.